Numeral system: Main numeral systems

-The positional decimal system is presently universally used in human writing.
-The base 1000 is also used (albeit not universally), by grouping the digits and considering a sequence of three decimal digits as a single digit.
+The positional decimal system is universally used in human writing.
+The base 1000 is also used in many systems by grouping the digits and considering a sequence of three decimal digits as a single digit.
 This is the meaning of the common notation 1,000,234,567 used for very large numbers.

-In computers, the main numeral systems are based on the positional system in base 2 (binary numeral system), with two binary digits, 0 and 1.
+In computers, the main numeral systems are based on the positional system in a binary numeral system, or base 2, with two binary digits, 0 and 1.
 Positional systems obtained by grouping binary digits by three (octal numeral system) or four (hexadecimal numeral system) are commonly used.
-For very large integers, bases 2^{32} or 2^{64} (grouping binary digits by 32 or 64, the length of the machine word) are used, as, for example, in GMP.
+For very large integers, for example, the GNU Multiple Precision Arithmetic Library (GMP) uses bases 2^{32} or 2^{64}—grouping binary digits by 32 or 64, the length of the machine word—are used.

 In certain biological systems, the unary coding system is employed.
 Unary numerals used in the neural circuits responsible for birdsong production.
-The nucleus in the brain of the songbirds that plays a part in both the learning and the production of bird song is the HVC (high vocal center).
+The nucleus in the brain of the songbirds that plays a part in both the learning and the production of bird song is the high vocal center (HVC).
 The command signals for different notes in the birdsong emanate from different points in the HVC.
-This coding works as space coding which is an efficient strategy for biological circuits due to its inherent simplicity and robustness.
+This coding works as space coding which is a strategy for biological circuits due to its inherent simplicity and robustness.

 The numerals used when writing numbers with digits or symbols can be divided into two types that might be called the arithmetic numerals (0, 1, 2, 3, 4, 5, 6, 7, 8, 9) and the geometric numerals (1, 10, 100, 1000, 10000 ...), respectively.
 The sign-value systems use only the geometric numerals and the positional systems use only the arithmetic numerals.
-A sign-value system does not need arithmetic numerals because they are made by repetition (except for the Ionic system), and a positional system does not need geometric numerals because they are made by position.
-However, the spoken language uses both arithmetic and geometric numerals.
+A sign-value system does not use arithmetic numerals because they are made by repetition—except for the Ionic system—and a positional system does not use geometric numerals because they are made by position.
+The spoken language uses both arithmetic and geometric numerals.